Top LPN Programs in Washington

 Campus Based - Visit Website

-Grays Harbor College in Aberdeen, WA, offers a Practical Nursing Certificate of Proficiency, designed for those aiming to enter the nursing field.
-This program requires a 2.5 GPA, TEAS exam, and a current Washington State NA-C license.
-It includes 45 credits of general education and 39 credits of nursing core courses.
-Courses cover anatomy, microbiology, and pharmacology, with a focus on practical skills.
-The program is competitive, emphasizing hands-on experience and ethical healthcare practices.
+Grays Harbor College in Aberdeen, WA, provides a Practical Nursing Certificate of Proficiency, ideal for aspiring nurses.
+This campus-based program requires a 2.5 GPA, TEAS entrance exam, and a current Washington State NA-C license.
+It spans 84 credits, including 45 in general education and 39 in nursing core courses, covering subjects like anatomy, microbiology, and pharmacology.
+Emphasizing practical skills and ethical healthcare, it offers hands-on experience and is approved by Washington State, with a competitive admission process.

 • Approved by Washington State.